Valencia’s Ciudad de las Artes y de las Ciencias

 Just next to the Agora passes the highway across the newly built bridge, which forms a link between the two parts of the park.
 This is a suspension bridge and it happens to be the tallest structure in the city with its 125 metres.

-What you can’t see (and likely never will) is the planned project of three skyscrapers, the towers of Valencia.
+What you can’t see, is the planned project of three skyscrapers, the towers of Valencia.
 The Torres de València will likely never materialise though.
 Given all the problems and financial struggles the city faced due to the mini-city (and otherwise), it is very likely that nobody will ever see even the shadow of the three planned skyscrapers, where the tallest was planned to be 308 metres.

 Like to see more of Valencia, check out our Valencia street art post here: Valencia’s Street Art Scene .